ysyk2021/the-proposal-writing-handbook-creating-persuasive-proposals-for-business-and-government-contracts/src/chapter-8-3.md

-Chapter: Preparing and Submitting Proposals Timely and Accurately
+Preparing and Submitting Proposals Timely and Accurately
 =================================================================

 In this chapter, we will discuss the importance of preparing and submitting proposals in a timely and accurate manner.
 Timeliness and accuracy are crucial factors that can greatly impact the success of a proposal.
 By following best practices for preparation and submission, organizations can maximize their chances of winning business and government contracts.